simonw/s3-credentials/help.md

 ```
 Usage: s3-credentials create [OPTIONS] BUCKETS...

-  Create and return new AWS credentials for specified S3 buckets
+  Create and return new AWS credentials for specified S3 buckets - optionally
+  also creating the bucket if it does not yet exist.

+  To create a new bucket and output read-write credentials:

+      s3-credentials create my-new-bucket -c

+  To create read-only credentials for an existing bucket:

+      s3-credentials create my-existing-bucket --read-only

+  To create write-only credentials that are only valid for 15 minutes:

+      s3-credentials create my-existing-bucket --write-only -d 15m

 Options:
   -f, --format [ini|json]         Output format for credentials